Yonghongwei/Gradient-Centralization/README.md

 * 2020/04/07:Release a pytorch implementation of optimizers with GC, and provide some examples on classification task, including general image classification (Mini-ImageNet,  CIFAR100 and ImageNet) and Fine-grained image classification (FGVC Aircraft， Stanford Cars， Stanford  Dogs and CUB-200-2011).

+* 2020/04/07:Release the code of GC on MMdetection and update some tables of experimental results.

 ***

 ## Citation